The Best Time To Have a Sale

 - Show customers how to sustainably wrap your gifts

 - Show your customers the value behind your products

-- Answer frequently asked questions again and again in blogs, Facebook Live, stories, emails
+- Answer frequently asked questions again and again in blogs, on social, or in your email marketing

 - Have flexible return policies and/or free shipping